TV Tropes Needs Your Help

 This Comic Book storyline contains examples of:

-- Adaptation Origin Connection: Implied to be the case with Batman and Joker.
-In the third chapter of the arc, the Red Hood Gang leader tells Bruce how it was the murder of Thomas and Martha Wayne, and the terror which the deaths of these prominent citizens sparked in the minds of most Gothamites, that inspired him to turn to a life of crime and similarly terrorize Gotham.
+- Adaptation Origin Connection: Implied to be the case with Batman and Joker in the last part of "Secret City".
+In the third chapter of the arc, the Red Hood Gang leader tells Bruce how it was the murder of Thomas and Martha Wayne, and the terror that the deaths of these prominent citizens to a random mugging sparked in the minds of most Gothamites, that inspired him to turn to a life of crime and similarly terrorize Gotham.
 The Red Hood Gang leader is implied to be the future Joker, resulting in this trope.

 - In a more tangential sense, circumstances resulting from Bruce Wayne's return to Gotham set Edward Nygma down the path to becoming the Riddler.

 - And, in the inverse, as revealed in the finale, Bruce Wayne was this to his rogues, as he also went to Arkham Asylum.
 The difference that makes him a Shadow Archetype is that he actually tried to change and went there to get better, and didn't treat it as a prison.